-EDUC 2230 Children's Literature with 3 credits Reading Approaches with emphasis placed on selection and use of books and activities for children from infancy through age 12.
+EDUC 2230 Children's Literature with 3 credits Reading Approaches

+This course is an introduction to children's literature with emphasis placed on selection and use of books and activities for children from infancy through age 12.
 Students will explore the various genres of children's literature with particular attention to award-winning authors and illustrators and their books.
 Students will be able to identify high quality children's literature in each genre and develop age-appropriate lesson plans.
 Students will also explore various early literacy instruction techniques and teaching reading through literature.